 If you have an award travel goal in mind, the quickest way to boost your miles balance is by signing-up for credit cards with big bonuses.

-For example, you can earn 50,000 American Airlines miles with the Citi American Airlines Platinum Select card after meeting spending requirements.
+For example, you can earn 50,000 American Airlines miles with the Citi AAdvantage Platinum Select World Elite Mastercard after meeting spending requirements.
 That’s more than enough for a round-trip coach award flight to Hawaii!

 Or get the Bank of America Alaska Airlines card and earn 30,000 Alaska Airlines miles and a $100 statement credit after meeting spending requirements.
 You could use the miles for a one-way coach award flight to Asia.